 Nevertheless, despite the process being painful and even scary sometimes, I know beyond a shadow of a doubt that I am healthier overall and more resilient now because of it.
 (Resilience is our ability to rise to the challenges in our life and to bounce back from difficult times.)
 Here’s why:

-I survived the one thing I used to fear the most: gaining weight.
-And I realized that it’s not a big deal and that I am still safe and worthy.
+I survived one of the things I used to fear the most: gaining weight.
+And I realized that it’s not a big deal.
+I know I am still safe and worthy.

-I learned how to stop focusing on weight as a measure of health, and instead, I have formed a confident partnership with my body, and I have developed more confident and loving habits.
+I learned how to stop focusing on weight as a measure of health.
+And instead, I have formed a confident partnership with my body.
+In doing so, I have developed more confident and loving habits.

-I learned to show myself compassion; breathe more deeply; eat food that makes me feel good; move in ways that make me feel good; feel magical in my own skin, no matter if I lose or gain weight; comfort myself when I feel gross in my own skin (because it is normal to have both good and bad days in our skin); stick up for myself; and be my own best friend in good and bad times.
+I learned to show myself compassion; breathe more deeply; and eat food that makes me feel good.
+I’ve also learned to move in ways that make me feel magical in my own skin, no matter if I lose or gain weight.
+And I have learned to comfort myself when I feel gross in my own skin (because it is normal to have both good and bad days).

 I eat more fruits and vegetables because they are full of magic and sunlight and make me feel good.